EDS was hard to live with BEFORE COVID-19 arose. It's extra hard with it. Here are some tools to help cope.

 I’m doing a lot of warning lately, aren’t I?
 “Beware of Hammer Syndrome” last month.
 And now, “Beware of Gatekeeping” this month.
 Hey, it’s October 2018 as I’m hatching this post, so it sort of fits with the Halloween mood, right?
 (Beware of Ghosts!
 Boo!)
 Editors note: This post was first made available in early

 This post is apt to be fraught with emotional triggers and landmines due to the nature of the subject itself.
 Weight loss and management have been a sore point for millions of people for many years, especially in the post war era in the so-called “first world” when big oil and the chemical industry radically

 … you haven’t fallen, but you still can’t get up.

 … I have a low pain threshold, and feel loads of pain.
 I have very high pain tolerance.
 I just have much more pain than most.

 As the current coordinator for the PNW Chapter of The Mastocytosis Society covering the greater Pacific Northwestern region of the US plus a few neighboring Canadians, I’ve been eager to help educate both patients and doctors as much as possible to this collection of diseases involving mast cell activation that goes so rarely diagnosed.
 Alas

 I’m slowly cooking up my own “Pain and EDS” post, but meanwhile, I felt this one by fellow blogger and sufferer Zyp Czyk worth sharing sooner than later.

-Those who have any form of Ehlers-Danlos Syndrome (EDS) like me (with HEDS) can tell you there is definitely some fatigue involved from the strain on weak muscles, torn tendons and ligaments and all forms of our connective tissue.
-Those of … Continue reading
+Those who have any form of Ehlers-Danlos Syndrome (EDS) like me (with hEDS) or a less bendy new dx of Hypermobility Spectrum Disorder (since March 2017) can tell you there is definitely some fatigue involved from the strain on weak muscles, torn tendons and ligaments and all forms of our connective tissue.
+Those of us with